Explore

 Of the three farming spots for Control Modules, The Void is the best spot by far since it has a relatively high drop rate, making it the preferred farming location for Control Modules.

 The Void is also accessible quite early in the game, and the best missions for farming Control Modules only recommend your operator be at level 10-20.
-Neptune is an option for higher level players, but the drop rate for Control Modules there is quite low in comparison to the Void.
-Players usually go there to for dedicated farming of other resources, gaining Control Modules in the process.
+Neptune is an option for higher-level players, but the drop rate for Control Modules there is quite low in comparison to the Void.
+Players usually go there for dedicated farming of other resources, gaining Control Modules in the process.

 Europa used to be a decent farming spot for Control Modules, but recent patches have made it a terrible place to expect to get Control Modules – it’s not worth bothering at all.